Grab your copy

 Download this help guide in a handy pdf for further reading.

 Powers of Attorney and Deputyship Orders both give people the legal authority to act and make decisions on behalf of someone who has lost mental capacity.

 However, there are a number of key differences between the two.
 In essence, Powers of Attorney are preparations for the future – made in advance of a loss of capacity.
 Deputyship Orders, on the other hand, could be seen as something of a last resort, made when a decision must be taken for someone else, but where no one has been granted the legal authority to do so.

-This factsheet gives an overview of these two legal tools, how they differ, and how each can be useful in different circumstances.
+This help guide gives an overview of these two legal tools, how they differ, and how each can be useful in different circumstances.

 Powers of Attorney